tleers/llm-api-starterkit/README.md

 1. Installation of general python package requirements/dependencies
 2. Selection of LLM model & dependencies
 3. Running the FastAPI application

-(Optional) 4. look at other examples and include DevOps, MLOps & LLMOps best practices for robust & reproducible development that can be deployed more readily.

 ## 1. Installation of dependencies